If I assumed that you check online reviews every time you want to purchase a product or a service would I be wrong?

 With media monitoring, you can find online reviews in a matter of seconds.
 Finding reviews like this early on will provide you with enough time for a well-thought response.

-Negative reviews tend to go viral if there are other customers who had bad experiences with your product or service.
+Negative online reviews tend to go viral if there are other customers who had bad experiences with your product or service.
 That’s why it’s important to find (negative) online reviews and react – the sooner, the better!

 2. Get notified about every online review out there